10 reasons why you should visit Malta – (my 60th country)

 My favorite place in Valletta – Mdina

 In love with this place

-4. The traditional Maltese food is absolutely delicious.
-Comprising of a rabbit stew, Lampuki Pie which is basically a fish pie and Kapunata which is a version of a ratatouille are a must try.
-Besides Mquaret – a traditional maltese date pastry is very popular.
+Now, what to do in Malta when you are thinking of good food?
+Well, traditional Maltese food is absolutely delicious.
+Comprising a rabbit stew, Lampuki Pie which is basically a fish pie, and Kapunata which is a version of ratatouille is a must-try.
+Besides Mquaret – a traditional Maltese date pastry is trend